MCP Server (Legacy Version)¶

 Legacy Documentation

 This document is the legacy MCP Server integration guide, maintained for historical compatibility only.
-For new integrations, please refer to the MCP Server Quick Start first.
+For new integrations, please refer to MCP Server Quick Start.

 What is MCP Server?¶

-MCP Server, the Model Context Protocol (MCP), is an open protocol designed to standardize secure connections and data source access between applications and AI models.
-Its core goal is to enable developers to easily provide context information (such as data, content, operations) to models through unified "tools" and "resources", thereby enhancing model capabilities without the need to retrain the models.
+MCP Server, Model Context Protocol (MCP), is an open protocol designed to standardize secure connections and data source access between applications and AI models.
+Its core goal is to enable developers to easily provide context information (such as data, content, operations) to models through unified "tools" and "resources", thereby enhancing model capabilities without retraining the models.

 Getting Started¶